laiduyha/wei-he/_posts/2024-06-20-cay-kien-thuc.md

 *Musk: One bit of advice: it is important to view knowledge as sort of a semantic tree — make sure you understand the fundamental principles, ie the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to.*

 > <cite><a target="_blank" href="https://fs.blog/elon-musk-knowledge/">
-《Elon Musk on How To Build Knowledge》
+Elon Musk on How To Build Knowledge
 </a></cite>